Arctan-OS/BSP-GRUB/README.md

 * grub
 * mtools
 * gcc
-* ld
+* binutils
-* For build systems using apt: grub-pc-bin
+* For build systems using APT: grub-pc-bin
-  * Currently, this is ALL builds as MB2BSP certifiably UEFI compatible